hvmerode/junit-pipeline/README.md

 The file _./pipeline/pipeline_test.yml_ is the main pipeline file.
 It can be stored in any folder of the code repository.
 Its path is relative to the root of the repository.
 The main pipeline file may contain references to other yamlTemplate files in the repository.
 The __junit-pipeline__ frameworks takes these templates into account in pipeline manipulation.
-> Note, that templates in other repositories (identified with an @ behind the yamlTemplate name) are used just as-is.
-> The __junit-pipeline__ framework leaves these templates untouched.

 <br></br>